 - ¼ cup crumbled feta cheese

 - Pre-heat oven to 400 degrees.

-- Combine fiddleheads with ½ Tbsp. olive oil and salt and pepper and place on parchment paper covered baking sheet.
+- Combine fiddleheads with ½ Tbsp. olive oil and salt and pepper and place on one third of a parchment paper covered baking sheet.

 - Combine heirloom carrots with 1 Tbsp olive oil and salt and pepper and place next to fiddleheads on baking sheet.